The Ultimate Guide to Meinl Cymbals: Series Explained, Sounds & How to Choose

 Over the last two decades, Meinl cymbals have become one of the most influential and widely played cymbal brands in modern drumming.
 From major touring artists and recording professionals through to students building their very first setup, Meinl cymbals can now be found in virtually every corner of the drumming world.

-Part of the reason for this popularity is the sheer breadth of the Meinl catalogue.
+Part of the reason for this popularity is the sheer diversity of the Meinl catalogue.
 From affordable beginner-friendly cymbals through to hand-hammered professional models, each Meinl cymbal series is designed with a particular sound and player in mind.
 Some ranges focus on bright projection and cutting power, others prioritise darker, more complex tones, whilst some are designed to offer the controlled and articulate response that has become increasingly popular in modern recording and live performance environments.

 At Graham Russell Drums, we're a team of working drummers, and helping players navigate the different Meinl cymbal ranges is something we do every day.
 Choosing cymbals isn't simply a case of picking a brand or a finish.
 The alloy, weight, hammering and profile of a cymbal all influence the way it feels, responds and sits within a musical setting.
 Understanding those differences can make it much easier to find cymbals that suit your playing style and the music you play.